 One of the most unique features of Apple Network Server AIX is its built-in support for Mac OS clients, and one that probably escaped the notice of most of its users (I didn't learn about this until many years later).
 Using AppleTalk, Mac OS clients can make requests of a remote Network Server, including sending it remote jobs or commands, performing system administration, or even mounting a command shell.

-Daemons can be built with any compiler, including xlc or gcc; the clients are simply regular Macintosh applications.
+Daemons can be built with any compiler, including xlc or gcc (though you'll need xlc for certain "flexible" daemons that require directly manipulating Mac-compatible data structures), while the clients are simply regular Macintosh applications.
 On your AIX system, you can look under /usr/lpp/apple.remoteutils/src for both the source code for the clients (in CodeWarrior and/or MPW projects as BinHexed self-extracting archives) and the server daemons.
 The daemons link against AIX's Apple Events and AppleTalk libraries.
+Here's an example of how to build such applications, with sourcecode on Github.

 This sounds like it would be an amazingly useful feature, particularly for enabling remote applications to be run on the much more powerful and preemptively multitasking ANS and allowing the Mac process to only have to service UI events, but Apple dropped the concept when the ANS was dropped and never resurrected it.
 While it might be possible to use AppleTalk-aware operating systems to emulate the data connection, I don't know of any other server OS that has ever implemented the Apple Events side, and changes to the Apple Event Manager in Mac OS 9 have made OS 9 incompatible with these clients.
 Thus, sadly, only an AIX ANS and a pre-OS 9 (8.1, 7.x or A/UX recommended) Mac can take advantage of this infrastructure; no Macs since can do so.
 Still, it's worth looking at how it functioned if for no other reason than historical interest.